babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ```shell
 fpd init --home <path>
 ```

+If `fpd.conf` already exists `init` will not succeed, if the operator wishes to overwrite the config file they need to use `--force`.

 <!--- TODO: this should be removed prior to the launch -->
 > ⚡ Running this command may return the message